Flesh and Fantasy: First segment

-The second story is based on Oscar Wilde's short story Lord Arthur Savile's Crime.
-A palmist, Septimus Podgers, is making uncannily accurate predictions at a party for the rich and bored.
-He tells skeptical lawyer, Marshall Tyler, to avoid a certain street intersection on the way home.
-The palmist also acts as if he sees more in his hand but does not admit it.
-Marshall eschews the advice and almost gets shot during a police chase at the intersection.
-Marshall goes to the palmist's home.
-Under pressure, the palmist admits that he saw that Marshall is going to kill someone.
+Second segment

-The notion obsesses Marshall, who decides that he must kill someone, anyone, just to get it over with.
+The second story is based on Oscar Wilde's short story "Lord Arthur Savile's Crime".
+A palmist named Septimus Podgers delivers uncannily accurate predictions at a party for the rich and bored.
+He warns skeptical lawyer Marshall Tyler to avoid a specific street intersection on his way home.
+Marshall eschews the advice and is nearly shot during a police chase at the intersection.
+Marshall visits Podgers, who tells him that he will commit murder.
+The notion obsesses Marshall, who resolves to kill someone to fulfill the prediction and this become free of it.
 He comes close to killing two people but is unable to do so.
 He finally meets Podgers by accident on a bridge one night, and blaming Podgers for his problem, strangles him to death in a rage.
 Trying to escape, Marshall is hit by a car.
-The accident is witnessed by the Great Paul Gaspar, a high-wire artist, and it leads without pause into the third segment of the film.
+The accident is witnessed by the Paul Gaspar, a high-wire artist.